GraceDyer/yogar-cbmc-inc/README.md

   cd scripts
   python regression-bench-generate.py
   ```
-  This script processes each instance in `bench-regression` using `yogar-CBMC-inc` in a regression verification manner.
+  This script processes each instance in `bench-regression` using `yogar-CBMC-Inc` in a regression verification manner.
 The results are saved in `result-regression.txt`.

 - **Execute Non-Regression Verification**
   Run the following to perform non-regression verification: